arnaveenkumar/flask_fast/CONTRIBUTING.md

 ## Getting Started

-* Click "Fork" to create your own copy of the repository.
+* Click "Fork" to create your own copy of this repository.

 ## Local Setup